adamgreen/rugrover/software/Navigate/README.md

 * **distanceThreshold_mm**: How close, in mm, does the robot need to be to a waypoint before it is considered reached.
 * **angleThreshold_radians**: How close, in radians, does the robot need to be pointed towards the desired location (next waypoint, etc) before a turn is considered done.
 * **headingRatio**: The maximum turning speed while driving forward is constrained so that it doesn't exceed the current drive speed and attempt to run one of the motors in reverse.
 This ratio specifies how much of the current forward speed should be used for constraining the heading control loop.
 It should be a positive float value > 0.0f and <= 1.0f.
+* **brakeSamples**: When braking between stages, wait for this many samples to return 0 encoder ticks before considering the stop to be complete.
 * **headingPidKc, headingPidTi, headingPidTd**: These are the PID (Proportional, Integral, Derivative) parameters for the closed loop control system used for maintaining the desired heading.
 Currently I just use the P & I terms, leaving the D term set to 0.0f.
 The [calibration section](#calibration) contains notes on how I calculated them for this robot.
 * **distancePidKc, distancePidTi, distancePidTd**: These are the PID (Proportional, Integral, Derivative) parameters for the closed loop control system used for determining the forward travel speed based on distance to the next waypoint.
 Currently I just use the P & I terms, leaving the D term set to 0.0f.
 The [calibration section](#calibration) contains notes on how I calculated them for this robot.